- 1 Health and Safety Management:-

 - Working in confined space.

-- Carrying out hot work in specified location.
+- Carrying out hot work in a specified location.

 - Giving clearance for excavation work.